mesalock-linux/mesalink/README.md

 ## Building the MesaLink library from source

+MesaLink is currently only available on Linux, Android and macOS.
+We will introduce support for other platforms in future releases.

-### To build MesaLink from source, the following tools are needed:
+To build MesaLink from source, the following tools are needed:

+  * m4
   * autoconf
   * automake
   * libtool